 There will be 19 lectures.
 The topics to be covered, with dates, are given in the course schedule.
 These lectures will be delivered live in Hewlett (TCSEQ) 201.
 They will not be broadcast through SCPD, nor encoded for Stanford Online.
 However, any photographs, videos, or Keynote slides shown in class will be interleaved, converted to a PDF file, and placed online soon after each lecture and linked into the class schedule.
 Attendance at lectures is expected but not enforced.

 London's book is an excellent introduction to photography.
 Concepts are clearly explained and well illustrated, often with the work of famous photographers.
 We'll read about one chapter of this book per week.
 That said, it is a goal of this course to go into more technical depth than is covered in a basic text like London.
 For this reason, we've assembled a course reader, containing excerpts from classic books on optics, sensors, camera technology, and photography.
 We'll assign one or two of these more advanced readings each week.
-Some of these readings are available online.
-To save wood (and your money), we haven't included these in the reader; we'll give you a URL instead.
 As you look through the course reader, don't freak out if some of the readings look complicated.
 On exams, you are responsible only for the material in the lecture notes and in the main textbook (London).
 The advanced readings are provided to give you a second explanation (a "different voice"), and to provide more detail about each topic in case you are interested.
 Finally, no budding photographer's shelf is complete without a Bryan Peterson book.
 He's written several of these slim, inspiring volumes about "composing strong photographs".
 Copies of both textbooks and the course reader are available in the textbook section of the campus bookstore, and will be placed on reserve in the Engineering Library.